davigl/vue-music-player/README.md

 - [Eslint](https://github.com/eslint/eslint)
 - [Vue Fontawesome](https://github.com/FortAwesome/vue-fontawesome)

 ## 💁🏻 Add your Music

 Want to add some nice music to this public playlist? follow these steps:

 1. Fork it
 2. Create your feature branch: $ git checkout -b new-songs
-3. Edit [songs](https://github.com/Davigl/vue-music-player/blob/master/src/mocks/songs.js), make sure to add music and cover to the assets folder, sources must be from [soundcloud](https://soundcloud.com/) :]
+3. Edit [songs](https://github.com/Davigl/vue-music-player/blob/master/src/mocks/songs.js), make sure to add music and cover to the assets folder, sources must be from [soundcloud](https://soundcloud.com/) or content without copyright :]
 4. Commit your changes: $ git commit -am 'Add some feature'
 5. Push to the branch: $ git push origin new-songs
 6. Submit a pull request :D